dhiltonp/inav/README.md

 A list of devices that can be enabled is in `src/main/drivers/bus.h`.

+If using a bin instead of a hex file (OPBL=yes), lots of slimming will be necessary; I removed support for barometers, magnetometers, all unused telemetry and rx protocols plus a little extra.

 ## Features

 * Outstanding navigation performance out of the box